dkohlsdorf/audio_pattern_discovery/README.md

 + triangular window size

 We then find slices where something `interesting` happens:
-+ 0. For each cepstrum frame compute it's variance
++ 0. For each cepstrum frame compute its variance
 + 1. Smooth the variances in each sequence using a moving average
 + 2. Extract long sequences of high variances